What Is Newton’s Law of Cooling?

 Download Complete Chapter Notes of Heat and Thermodynamics

 Definition: According to Newton’s law of cooling, the rate of loss of heat from a body is directly proportional to the difference in the temperature of the body and its surroundings.

 Table of Contents

 Newton’s law of cooling is given by, dT/dt = k(Tt – Ts)

-- Tt = temperature at time t and
+- Tt = Temperature of the body at time t

 - k = Positive constant that depends on the area and nature of the surface of the body under consideration.

 Greater the difference in temperature between the system and its surrounding, the more rapidly the heat is transferred, i.e., the more rapidly the body temperature of body changes.
 Newton’s law of cooling formula is expressed by,

 T(t) = Ts + (To – Ts) e-kt

 - T(t) = Temperature of the given body at time t